-A dedicated teacher, Maia is on faculty at the Colburn School of Performing Arts, where she coaches chamber music.
-For the summer of 2014, she joined the faculty of the Luzerne Music Center in New York, where she co-directed the chamber music program.
+A dedicated teacher, Maia is on the chamber music faculty at the Colburn School of Performing Arts.
+She has also taught at the Luzerne Music Center in New York, where she co-directed the chamber music program.

 A recent performance “allowed Kumar to demonstrate that, in addition to making an utterly beautiful sound, he is a born leader, and the performance responded to every last facet of a work gigantic in stature.”
 (Bernard Jacobson, Music-Web International) Also praised by press for his “obvious communicative powers”, “sense of sheer enjoyment”, and having “the precision and tonal richness of a virtuoso”, violinist Kevin Kumar has appeared as soloist with the Los Angeles Philharmonic, among numerous other orchestras.

 Kumar has also been active as an orchestral player, serving as Concertmaster of the Schleswig-Holstein Festival Orchestra under Valerie Gergiev and Semyon Bychkov in tours throughout major European cultural centers.
 He was personally invited by Sir Georg Solti to participate in the Solti Project at Carnegie Hall.

 As a devoted chamber musician he has performed in various ensembles and festivals throughout the United States, Europe, and Central America and participated in numerous radio and television broadcasts, including a featured appearance on a primetime NBC sitcom.
 Kumar has given the world premieres of chamber music and solo works by composers such as Grammy-nominated composer Javier Navarrete, Daniel Catan, R.I.
 Gordon, and Jeremy Cavaterra.